Engineer-collab/Components-in-vue/README.md

 Now, that's it for the Vue router.

-You’ve learned a lot in this module:
+You’ve learned a lot in this repo:

 - **Why we need routing** and how to set up routing.
 - How to **register routes** and the various configuration options available: